sdwebui-extensions/ComfyUI_HunyuanVideoFoley/README.md

 This is an optional but highly recommended performance-enhancing node.
 It uses `torch.compile` to optimize the model's code for your specific hardware.
 -   **Note**: The very first time you run a workflow with this node, it will take a minute or two to perform the compilation.
 However, every subsequent run will be significantly faster (often 20-30%).

+-   **`compile_mode`**: This controls the trade-off between compilation time and the amount of performance gain.
+    -   `default`: The best balance.
+It provides a good speedup with a reasonable initial compile time.
+    -   `reduce-overhead`: Compiles more slowly but can reduce the overhead of running the model, which might be faster for very small audio generations.
+    -   `max-autotune`: Takes the longest to compile initially, but it tries many different optimizations to find the absolute fastest option for your specific hardware.

+-   **`backend`**: This is an advanced setting that changes the underlying compiler used by PyTorch.
+For most users, the default `inductor` is the best choice.

 #### 4. HunyuanVideo-Foley Generator (Advanced)
 This is the main workhorse node where the audio generation happens.